klebgenomics/KpSC_surface_antigen_loci/README.md

 > [!TIP]
 > The current structure is a monorepo with independent database versioning.

-This repository houses databases for _in silico_ serotyping of _K. pneumoniae_ Species Complex K and O surface polysaccharides using [Kaptive](https://github.com/klebgenomics/Kaptive).
+This repository houses databases for _in silico_ typing of _K. pneumoniae_ Species Complex (KpSC) K and O surface polysaccharides using [Kaptive](https://github.com/klebgenomics/Kaptive).
+The capsule polysaccharide (K) and outer-lipopolysaccharide (O) are major surface antigens and phage binding receptors, making them key targets for novel vaccines, monoclonal antibody and phage therapies targeting KpSC.

-Each database comprises two files that are required to run Kaptive:
-1. A multi-genbank file containing each unique locus sequence and its gene annotations.
-2. A metadata file in TOML format, which provides essential information about the database (e.g. version, target organism(s), curator details), plus any special [phenotype logic](https://klebgenomics.github.io/Kaptive/Databases.html#phenotype-logic) that applies to the database.

-Please see the [Kaptive docs](https://klebgenomics.github.io/Kaptive/Databases.html#format) for more details on the database file formats.
+Genomic typing approaches have helped reveal extensive K and O polysaccharide variation among natural KpSC populations, and power large scale seroepidemiology analyses.
+To learn more about genomic analyses and seroepidemiology of KpSC, check out the training materials [here](https://github.com/klebgenomics/KlebNetTrainingSep2025).

 ## What is the _K. pneumoniae_ Species Complex?

-The _K. pneumoniae_ Species Complex (KpSC) comprises _K. pneumoniae_ and closely related organisms that cannot be accurately desitinguished by standard biochemical or mass-spectometry-based identification protocols (see table below).
+The _K. pneumoniae_ Species Complex (KpSC) comprises _K. pneumoniae_ and closely related organisms that cannot be accurately distinguished by standard biochemical or mass-spectometry-based identification protocols (see table below).
 We've included the phylogroup numbers in the table below for backwards compatibility with older literature, but these names are no longer recommended for use.
 See [this review]( https://www.nature.com/articles/s41579-019-0315-1) for an overview of the species complex.

 | Species                                       | Kp phylogroup<sup>a</sup> | Kp phylogroup (alternative)<sup>b</sup> | Reference                                                                                                                                                                               |
 |-----------------------------------------------|---------------------------|-----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|